 Grand Laguna Beach: A sandy beach backed by several buildings that make up a resort of the same name, Grand Laguna Beach is known for its peaceful nature.

-Another option for beach-goers to consider is Encuentro Beach.
+A second alternative to consider is Encuentro Beach.
 There is plenty of parking at this easily accessible beach.